DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-anonymised-applications-research.md

 References can include information which could lead to unfair decisions.
 Participants appeared comfortable with the compromise of showing only:

 - what the referee said about the candidate
 - that the referee knows of no reason that the candidate should not work with children

-We could also consider asking for references as a condition of an offer, instead of at the start of the application process.
-This is a common approach in other recruitment processes.
+Some participants said they would be comfortable with asking for references as a condition of an offer, instead of at the start of the application process.
+This is a common approach in recruitment outside of teacher training.

 This change would help keep applications anonymous and also make it quicker and easier for candidates to make their initial application.
 However, DfE policy would need to be changed for this to be possible.

-In addition, providers would need to be reassured that this would not increase the chance of students being put at risk.
+In addition, participants said they would need to be reassured that this would not increase the chance of students being put at risk.